West Saxon dialect: Later developments

 The "Winchester standard" gradually fell out of use after the Norman Conquest in 1066.
 Monasteries did not keep the standard going because English bishops were soon replaced by Norman bishops who brought their own Latin textbooks and scribal conventions, and there was less need to copy or write in Old English.
-Latin soon became the dominant language of scholarship and legal documents, with Anglo-Norman as the language of the aristocracy, and any standard written English became a distant memory by the mid-twelfth century as the last scribes trained as boys before the conquest in West Saxon, died as old men.
+Latin soon became the dominant language of scholarship and legal documents, with Anglo-Norman as the language of the aristocracy, and any standard written English became a distant memory by the mid-twelfth century as the last scribes, trained as boys before the conquest in West Saxon, died as old men.

 The new standard languages that would come into being in the times of Middle English and Modern English were descended from the East Midlands dialect, which was Anglian, and not from West Saxon.
-Low Late West Saxon is the distant ancestor of the West Country dialects.
+Late West Saxon is the distant ancestor of West Country English.